JEEP - 4th STEP - DUAL BATTERY & SOLAR

 Due to our high demands on eletrical power, we needed something more intelligent than a simple cut-off relay and a service-battery.
 For our eletrical devices, like battery-chargers, power-banks, headlamps etc., we needed something more reliable, which wouldn't force us to stay on a camp-site.

 It usually loads the service-battery only, when the starter battery is fully charged.
 But what, if our soundsystem is running, the headlamps are turned on and maybe the air-condition or the heater is running?
 In this case, the service-battery practically would never be charged.

-There might be some more intelligent cut-off relays on the market, but I also thought about some more power suppliers, like solar energy or something else.
-I also wanted both batteries to be charged parallel, as well as to boost the power, which comes from the alternator.
+There might be some more intelligent cut-off relays for dual battery systems on the market, but I also thought about some more power suppliers, like solar energy or something else.
+I also wanted the dual battery setup to be charged parallel, as well as to boost the power, which comes from the alternator.

 In this case I would have needed different devices: